El Nuevo Día

 El Nuevo Día (English: The New Day) is the newspaper with the largest circulation in Puerto Rico.
-It was founded in 1909 in Ponce, Puerto Rico, and today it is a subsidiary of GFR Media.
-Its headquarters are in Guaynabo, Puerto Rico.
+It is considered the territory's newspaper of record.
+El Nuevo Día was founded in 1909 in Ponce, Puerto Rico, and is a subsidiary of GFR Media.
+It is headquartered in Guaynabo, Puerto Rico.

 History

-El Dia
+Original run as El Dia

 El Nuevo Día was founded in 1909 in the city of Ponce as "El Diario de Puerto Rico," later changing its name to "El Día" in 1911, a name it kept for nearly seven decades.
 Its founder was Guillermo V. Cintrón, with assistance from Eugenio Astol and Nemesio Canales.
 Its editorial staff consisted of Felix Matos Bernier, Juan Braschi, Nemesio R. Canales, Felix Astol, and Eugenio Deschamps.
+El Día was a regional newspaper from Ponce that covered regional news with occasional sensationalism.

 In 1928 Guillermo V. Cintron sold the paper to Guillermo Vivas Valdivieso who formed an editorial team consisting of the three Gil De Lamadrid brothers (Jesus, Joaquin and Alfredo), Enrique Colon Barega, and Julio Enrique Monagas, and published the paper until 1945.
 Under his directorship the paper also started distribution in San Juan, Puerto Rico.
 On 8 November 1945, the newspaper was acquired by Ponce native and future governor Luis A. Ferré.
+The cement magnate converted it’s narrative into a pro-statehood publication, placing it in one of the factions promoting options to solve the status issue.
 Its board of directors consisted of Raul Matos Balaguer, Arturo Gallardo Guerrero, Miguel Sotero Palermo, Juan A. Wirshing, and Luis A. Ferre.
-After Ferré was elected governor of Puerto Rico in 1968, his eldest son, Antonio Luis Ferré, purchased the paper from his father.
-The paper's slogan was "Y vivamos la moral, que es lo que nos hace falta" (roughly, "And let us live by the moral yardstick, which is what we lack).
+After Ferré was elected governor of Puerto Rico in 1968, his eldest son, Antonio Luis Ferré, purchased the paper from his father for a dollar.
+The paper's slogan was "Y vivamos la moral, que es lo que nos hace falta" (roughly, "And let us live by the moral yardstick, which is what we lack").

+Gustavo Cubas and Benito del Cueto, both linked to the Ferré family, were intended to join the paper from the get go.

-El Nuevo Día
+Launch of El Nuevo Día

-Two years after this, in 1970, Antonio Luis moved the newspaper to San Juan and renamed it "El Nuevo Día".
-The paper's first director under Antonio Luis Ferre was Carlos Castañeda.
-During its first years in San Juan, El Nuevo Día's newsroom was located in the "Torre de la Reina" building, near the Luis Muñoz Rivera Park in Puerta de Tierra.
-It subsequently moved, in 1986, to its current location municipality of Guaynabo.

-"El Nuevo Día" continues to be owned and published by the Ferré family.
-The newspaper's current president is María Eugenia Ferré Rangel and the current editor is Luis Alberto Ferré Rangel.
-As of 2006, El Nuevo Día is the most widely read newspaper in Puerto Rico, with a daily circulation of 155,000.